Byron Donalds

-Byron Lowell Donalds (born October 28, 1978) is an American politician and financial analyst serving as the U.S. representative for Florida's 19th congressional district since 2021.
-A member of the Republican Party, he served in the Florida House of Representatives from 2016 to 2020.
+Byron Lowell Donalds (born October 28, 1978) is an American politician serving as the U.S. representative for Florida's 19th congressional district since 2021.
 His congressional district includes much of Southwest Florida.
+From 2016 to 2020, he served in the Florida House of Representatives.
+A member of the Republican Party, Donalds is its nominee in the 2026 Florida gubernatorial election.

-Born and raised in Crown Heights, Brooklyn, Donalds attended Florida A&M University and earned a Bachelor of Science degree in finance and marketing from Florida State University in 2002.
-Before entering politics, Donalds worked in the finance, insurance, and banking industries.

-Situated in the conservative or MAGA wing of the Republican Party, Donalds was a member of the Tea Party movement and unsuccessfully ran for the U.S. House of Representatives in 2012.
-He represented the 80th district in the Florida House of Representatives from 2016 to 2020.
+Born and raised in Crown Heights, Brooklyn, Donalds attended Florida A&M University before earning a Bachelor of Arts degree in finance and marketing from Florida State University in 2002.
+Before entering politics, he worked in the finance, insurance, and banking industries.
+Situated in the conservative or MAGA wing of the Republican Party, Donalds was a member of the Tea Party movement.

-Donalds was elected to Congress in 2020, defeating Democratic nominee Cindy Banyai.
-In the January 2023 Speaker of the U.S. House of Representatives election, Donalds was nominated for the speakership in the fourth through 11th rounds of voting.
-Several months later, he was a candidate in the third nomination for the October 2023 Speaker of the United States House of Representatives election.
-In February of 2024, Donald Trump said that Donalds was among those he was considering as a running mate, and media outlets subsequently listed him as a potential vice-presidential nominee.

-In February 2025, Donalds announced his candidacy for governor of Florida in 2026.
-Days earlier, President Trump had posted on Truth Social that Donalds would have his “Complete and Total Endorsement,” and Donalds entered the race with Trump’s backing.
+Donalds was elected to the Florida House of Representatives in 2016, representing the 80th district for two terms before being elected to Congress in 2020.
+He was reelected in 2022 and 2024.
+During his second congressional term, he was a nominee for Speaker of the House in the roll-call votes of January 2023 and October 2023.
+Donalds became the Republican nominee for governor of Florida in August 2026, and will face Democratic nominee David Jolly in the general election.
+If elected, Donalds would be Florida's first African American governor, the first African American governor elected in the Deep South, and the first elected African American Republican governor.
+(Note: P. B. S. Pinchback, the first Black governor of a state, was also the first black Republican to serve as Governor of a U.S. state, when he briefly served as Governor of Louisiana during Reconstruction.
+However, Pinchback was never elected governor, as he was appointed to the position after the previous Governor, Henry Clay Warmoth, was removed from office.)

 Early life and education

-Donalds was born and raised in the Crown Heights neighborhood in the New York City borough of Brooklyn.
+Byron Lowell Donalds was born and raised in the Crown Heights neighborhood in the New York City borough of Brooklyn.
 One of three children, he was raised by his single mother.
 In 1996, Donalds graduated from Nazareth Regional High School in East Flatbush.
 Donalds is of Jamaican and Panamanian heritage.

 In 1997, Donalds was charged with marijuana possession, but the charges were dropped as part of a pre-trial diversion program, and he was fined $150.
 In 2000, he pleaded no contest to a felony theft charge for allegedly attempting to defraud a bank (by depositing a bad check), but his record was later sealed and expunged.
 According to an attorney consulted by the fact-checking site PolitiFact, "Donalds would not have been able to get his record expunged if the state considered him a convicted felon."

 Donalds attended Florida A&M University, subsequently transferring to Florida State University.
-In 2002, he graduated from FSU with a Bachelor of Science degree in finance and marketing.
+In 2002, he graduated from FSU with a Bachelor of Arts degree in finance and marketing.